Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: The relativistic system of boson particles and antiparticles

-On the other hand, describing a relativistic ideal boson gas of particles and antiparticles with conserved charge $n_I \ne 0$, we face one essential limitation on the allowed states of the system, which is caused by the same reasons.
-Indeed, if we assume that particles and antiparticles are simultaneously in the condensate phase, then two conditions must be satisfied simultaneously: $m - \mu_I = 0$ and $m + \mu_I = 0$, where $\mu_I$ is the isospin chemical potential, which corresponds to $n_I$.
-This leads to two equations: $m = 0$ and $\mu_I = 0$.
-As we can see, the first equation is not possible or unphysical.
-So, we can formulate the theorem: {\it in a relativistic bosonic ideal gas of particles and antiparticles with a conserved charge $n_I \ne 0$, only one component of the system can form a condensate phase}.
-The sign of the charge $n_I$ determines the answer, which component of the system, particles or antiparticles, can be in the condensate.
-In addition, in the thermodynamic mean-field model considered above, we have similar conditions for the formation condensate by both components: $m + U(n) - \mu_I = 0$ and $m + U(n) + \mu_I = 0$.
+Almost the same features in the behavior of the ideal relativistic particle-antiparticle bosonic gas were noticed by H.E.~Haber and H.A.~Weldon in 1981 in Ref.~\cite{haber-1981}: below $T_{\rm c}$ the chemical potential determines only the charge density of the excited states $\rho - \rho_0$, where $\rho_0$ is the charge density of the ground state.
+Which actually means that the boson system in the condensate phase cannot be adequately described by a Grand Canonical Ensemble, but can be described by a Canonical Ensemble, where $\mu(T,n_I)$ (according to our notation: $\rho = n_I$, \, $\rho_0 = n_{\rm cond}$).
+Also, in \cite{haber-1982} they write that "since $n_I$ is a physical quantity and $\mu_I$ is a derived quantity", equation (\ref{nI}) is in fact an implicit formula for $\mu_I$ as a function of $n_I$ and $T$.
+This means that the Canonical Ensemble is used.

+In addition, in the thermodynamic mean-field model considered above, we have similar conditions for the formation of condensate by both components: $m + U(n) - \mu_I = 0$ and $m + U(n) + \mu_I = 0$.
 When the effective interaction in the system vanishes, i.e., $U(n) \to 0$, these conditions are the reason for the same statement that only one component of the bosonic particle-antiparticle system can develop a condensate.
 And as we saw above, both components can be in a condensed state only with the help of the attractive mean field, when its value is equal to the mass of the particle, i.e. $m = |U(n)|$.

-{\bf Conclusion.} \\ We have shown how the relativistic interacting system of Bose particles and antiparticles can be described at zero and finite isospin (charge) density.
+{\bf Conclusion} \\ We have shown how the relativistic interacting system of Bose particles and antiparticles can be described at zero and finite isospin (charge) density.
 In both cases the meson system develops a first order phase transition for sufficiently strong attractive interactions via forming a Bose condensate with releasing the latent heat.
 The model predicts that the condensed phase is characterized by a constant density of particles.